agkaminski/keyboard2/README.md

 This is a DIY 69% (nice) mechanical keyboard.
 Mostly to be used for DIY computers, but there's a provision for USB/PS2 connection too.

-Not tested at all yet.
+Keyboard has been tested in the [FellaPC](https://github.com/agkaminski/FellaPC) project and proven 100% functional.
+USB/PS2 connection has not been tested yet.

 # Photos